 With little time to prepare, Catholic schools have had to respond quickly to the COVID-19 pandemic by moving education from traditional brick-and-mortar buildings to students’ homes.
 Thousands of teachers are now seeking to re-package instruction tailored to distance learning.
-A common way for teachers to facilitate at-home education is to copy worksheets and send home […]
+A common way for teachers to facilitate at-home education is to […]

 Author Archive for: Dr. Denise Donohue

 About Dr. Denise Donohue

 Denise Donohue, Ed.D., is the Vice President for Educator Resources at The Cardinal Newman Society.
 She earned her doctorate in school administration, with a concentration in curriculum development and a dissertation on the establishment of private, independent Catholic schools.
 She has served as interim chair and visiting assistant professor of a college education department, founder and principal of a Catholic high school, founder and religion coordinator for a Catholic grade school, and assistant head of a Catholic K-12 school.